openwdl/wdl/SPEC.md

   - The original file/directory name (the "basename") must be preserved even if the path to it has changed.
   - Two inputs with the same basename must be located separately, to avoid name collision.
   - Two inputs that originated in the same storage directory must also be localized into the same parent directory for task execution (see the special case handling for Versioning Filesystems below).
--When a WDL author uses a `File` or `Directory` input in their [Command Section](#command-section), the absolute path to the localized file/directory is substituted when that declaration is referenced.
+- When a WDL author uses a `File` or `Directory` input in their [Command Section](#command-section), the absolute path to the localized file/directory is substituted when that declaration is referenced.

 The above rules do *not* guarantee that two files will be localized to the same directory *unless* they originate from the same parent location.
 If you are writing a task for a tool that assumes two files will be co-located, then it is safest to manually co-locate them prior to running the tool.
 For example, the following task runs a variant caller (`varcall`) on a BAM file and expects the BAM's index file (`.bai` extension) to be in the same directory as the BAM file.